steviecurran/scorner/README.md

 # scorner.py

 Produces a similar plot to *[corner](https://corner.readthedocs.io/en/latest/pages/custom)*, which shows the projections of data in a multi-dimensional space.
-This uses seaborn to produce a more adjustable, 'publication ready' plot through , e.g. variable axis thickness, the use of colour maps, line styles, choice of contours/density maps and order of plotting in relation to scatter plot.
+This uses seaborn to produce a more adjustable, 'publication ready' plot e.g. trhough variable axis thickness, the use of colour maps, line styles, choice of contours/density maps and order of plotting in relation to scatter plot.
 Also included is an option to save a hard copy in the required format.

 ![](https://raw.githubusercontent.com/steviecurran/scorner/refs/heads/main/sample_final.png)